ShivamShrirao/dnn_from_scratch/README.md

 ## TO-DO

+* Weight initializer.
 * Start a server process for visualizing graphs while training.
+* Start a parallel process which is notified to use optimizer and update weights.
+* Split batches to processes.
+* Comments.
 * L2 norm Regulization.
 * Lots of performance and memory improvement.
 * Complex architecture like ResNet ?